+1 The count for Interim Solutions includes 62 communities and 364 households

 INTRODUCTION

 This Fiscal Year (FY) 2021-22 Fund Expenditure Plan for the SADW Fund is part of the State Water Board’s larger SAFER Program.
 The State Water Board administers the SAFER Program primarily through its Division of Drinking Water (DDW), DFA, and Office of Public Participation (OPP).
-The SAFER Program’s goal is to provide safe and affordable drinking water in every California community, for every Californian.
+The SAFER Program’s goal is to provide safe and affordable drinking water in every California community, for every Californian – given that limited funding is available, the State Water Board has a responsibility to ensure that monies from the SADW Fund are utilized towards this goal.

 The Fund was established by SB 200 in July 2019 to address funding gaps and provide solutions to water systems, especially those serving DACs, to address both their short- and long-term drinking water needs.
-Further details about the Fund, its purpose, as well as the purpose and goals of the larger SAFER Program are included in Section I of the Policy for Developing the Fund Expenditure Plan for the Safe and Affordable Drinking Water Fund (Policy), adopted by the State Water Board on May 5, 2020.
+Further details about the Fund, its purpose, as well as the purpose and goals of the larger SAFER Program are included in Section I of the Policy for Developing the Fund Expenditure Plan for the Safe and Affordable Drinking Water Fund (Policy), adopted by the State Water Board on May 5, 2020, and amended on October 19, 2021.

 The Fund complements the State Water Board’s existing suite of financial assistance programs, which are generally limited to addressing capital infrastructure.
 The Fund allows for an expansion of entities and types of projects that are eligible for funding (see Policy Sections V, VI, and VII).
 Other funding sources administered by the State Water Board’s DFA for drinking water projects include: Proposition 1 (Prop 1) and Proposition 68 (Prop 68) Groundwater, Prop 68 Drinking Water, the State Water Pollution Cleanup and Abatement Account (CAA), General Fund appropriations, and the DWSRF, which offers repayable, low-interest financing and loans with partial or complete principal forgiveness.
 Additionally, the Budget Act of 2021 appropriated $2.3 billion towards drinking water projects.
 The Fund, and these other complementary funding sources (further discussed in Section II.B), constitute the larger SAFER Program.